TaskCoach.AI Blog

 Exposed: The Flawed "Willpower" Myth (And The AI System Fix)

 Willpower is a biological vulnerability, not a strategy.
-The science of ego depletion, basal ganglia automation, and the architecture that replaces grit.
+The science of ego depletion and basal ganglia automation, and the architecture that replaces grit with something more reliable.